-- The Community Foundation of Southwest Washington manages the East Fork Lewis Legacy Fund which was established to support conservation and trail development work on the East Fork Lewis River. - Columbia Land Trust currently holds a small fund established by a private donation that is dedicated to improvements in Whipple Creek Regional Park.
+- The Community Foundation of Southwest Washington transferred management of the East Fork Lewis Legacy Fund to the Columbia Land Trust in 2020.
+The fund was established to support conservation and trail development work on the East Fork Lewis River. - Columbia Land Trust currently holds a small fund established by a private donation that is dedicated to improvements in Whipple Creek Regional Park.